 600millions of African people still live without electricity

-As of 2019, Africa's population is 1.3 billion.
-It accounts for 8% of the world's population of 7.7 billion.
-By 2050, Africa's population is said to expand up to 2.1 billion, which means one forth of world’s population will be African.
+As of 2019, Africa's population was 1.3 billion.
+It accounts for 8% of the world's 7.7 billion people, and by 2050, Africa's population will have grown to 2.1 billion, with one in four Africans in the world.

-In their land which is 64 times larger than Japan, Africa has 54 countries, of which 49 are not sufficiently electrified.
-Especially in the sub-Saharan region, the south of the Sahara Desert, there are 600 million people still live without electricity.
+There are 54 countries on a vast land 64 times larger than Japan's, but there are many unelectrified areas in 49 countries, especially in the sub-Saharan region south of the Sahara Desert, where 600 million people still live without electricity.
 This is equivalent to 60% of the world's 1 billion unelectrified population.
 (JICA / Ministry of Economy, Trade and Industry, Agency for Natural Resources and Energy)

-The current low electrification rate coupled with rapid population growth will make it difficult to significantly reduce the unelectrified areas of Africa even in the long run.
-Especially sub-Saharan Africa it is predicted that 450million people will still be without electricity even in 2050, 30 years from today.
+The current low electrification rate coupled with rapid population growth will make it difficult to significantly reduce the unelectrified areas of Africa, especially sub-Saharan Africa, even in the long run, and it is predicted that 450 million people will still be without electricity in the next 2050.
 (African Development Bank).